HL7/cql/input/pages/02-authorsguide.md

 )
 ```

-This establishes [.id]#MeasurementPeriod# as the interval beginning precisely at midnight on January 1^st^, 2013, and ending immediately before midnight on January 1^st^, 2014.
+This establishes <span class="id">MeasurementPeriod</span> as the interval beginning precisely at midnight on January 1^st^, 2013, and ending immediately before midnight on January 1^st^, 2014.
 We can now use this in the age criteria:

 ``` cql
 define "InInitialPopulation":